Back to Main Menu

 Hygrocybe cf coccinea #1 © Steve Ness, Hygrocybe cf coccinea #2 © Steve Ness

 Related species (that are also stocky without decurrent gills) are not well understood yet.
-We have a species in Washington that looks like the European H. aurantiosplendens but isn't (with splotches of red, orange and yellow on the cap), which may or may not be closely related to the real thing.
+We have a sister species in Washington of the European H. aurantiosplendens but isn't (with splotches of red, orange and yellow on the cap).

 Also very similar and related, described from California, it has now been found in Washington by the South Sound Mushroom club.
 It has a brighter red cap, and a white to yellow stem that is longitudinally fibrillose.
 In California it is reported from Bay Laurel and Redwood, but in Washington it was found with red cedar that had some bigleaf maple, red alder and hemlocks.